zubinchopra/portaldocs/portal-sdk/generated/top-blades-legacy-opening-and-closing.md

 <a name="opening-blades"></a>
 ## Opening blades

-This section describes how to open blades using container APIs and declarative APIs.
+This section describes how to open blades using declarative APIs.

+It is not recommended that extensions use the declarative APIs to open and close blades.
+Instead, they should use the APIs that are specified in [top-blades-opening-and-closing.md](top-blades-opening-and-closing.md).

 A working copy of blades that open and close is located at [http://aka.ms/portalfx/samples#blade/SamplesExtension/SDKMenuBlade/openbladeapi](http://aka.ms/portalfx/samples#blade/SamplesExtension/SDKMenuBlade/openbladeapi).

 **NOTE**: In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory, and  `<dirParent>`  is the `SamplesExtension\` directory, based on where the samples were installed when the developer set up the SDK.
 If there is a working copy of the sample in the Dogfood environment, it is also included.

-<a name="declarative-apis"></a>
-## Declarative APIs

-It is not recommended that extensions use the declarative APIs to open and close blades.
-Instead, they should use the APIs that are specified in [top-blades-opening-and-closing.md](top-blades-opening-and-closing.md).

-<a name="declarative-apis-basic-blade-actions"></a>
+<a name="opening-blades-basic-blade-actions"></a>
 ### Basic blade actions

 The `<BladeAction>` tag provides the API required for opening a blade.
 The only required information is the name of the blade to launch, as in the sample located at `<dir>\Client\extension.pdl`.
 In the following example, clicking on the part will launch the `SamplesExtensionBlade`.